AP FACT CHECK: Claims from Dem debate opener, Night 2

 How those tax increases would be divvied up remains to be seen, as Sanders has not released a blueprint for how to finance his plan.

-Associated Press writers Josh Boak and Ricardo Alonso-Zaldivar contributed to this report.
+Associated Press writers Seth Borenstein, Stephen Braun, Colleen Long, Calvin Woodward, Josh Boak, Ricardo Alonso-Zaldivar, Elizabeth Kennedy and Amanda Seitz contributed to this report.

 Find AP Fact Check http://apne.ws/2kbx8bd